goofy2k/NiCMidi-RtMidi/README.md

  It is probably wise to create separate nimBLEMidi and MQTTMidi drivers with, for the time being, only a MidiOut implemented for nimBLE and MidiIn implemented for MQTT.

   - #### Run / debug the NicMidi examples using the new RtMidi

+ The compilation errors from V00 will probably be solved after proper implementation of the new RtMidi drivers.
+It may need setting of conditional compilation flags for the new drivers in RtMidi.